 So, on that note, I will invite you to listen along to a good ol' wind down song...something that I could really use.
-I found one in the form of Shigeru Suzuki's（鈴木茂）"Hachibu Onpu no Uta" (Song of Eighth Notes) which was originally on his 2nd solo album, "Lagoon" from 1976.
+I found one in the form of Shigeru Suzuki's（鈴木茂）"Hachibu Onpu no Uta" (8-Note Song) which was originally on his 2nd solo album, "Lagoon" from 1976.
 The guitarist and vocalist from the legendary band Happy End carried on the tradition with his old bandmates Haruomi Hosono（細野晴臣）, Takashi Matsumoto（松本隆）and the late Eiichi Ohtaki（大瀧詠一）and stretched out his musical wings to become a session musician, an arranger and a solo artist.
 A number of his albums have popped up in "Japanese City Pop", so his name is one that I have seen quite often over the past several years, and was quite curious about his output outside what he has done as an arranger.

 Suzuki composed the languid "Hachibu Onpu no Uta" while his buddy Matsumoto came up with the old-fashioned lyrics of giving that titular song to a lover while appreciating the hand-crafted musical instruments and perhaps the old-school music.
 With Suzuki's late-night arrangement, the atmosphere is one of that tiny, smoky and entirely comfy jazz bar as that whiskey-on-the-rocks is sliding down the oak.